SabinaGw/Project-Portfolio-Analyzing-and-Formatting-Sales-Data/README.md

 * Orders table contains 50,906 rows and 22 columns, covering orders from 2011-2014
 * Products table contains 10,292 rows and 5 columns, covering products in 3 categories: technology, furniture, and office supplies

+Let's take a closer look at the content of our tables and how they can be joined using product_id as the main key.

 ![Power BI Model View](./images/powerbi.jpg)

 ## Data Cleaning and Processing